robhammond/home-analytics/README.md

 ## 🎯 Key Features

 - View and analyse your energy usage over time
-- Almost real-time data, at half-hourly granularity
+- In-day electricty usage and cost data (when used with n3rgy), at a half-hourly granularity
 - View accurate energy cost data, with support for off-peak tariffs such as Octopus Go
 - View and analyze your EV battery status, range and mileage over time
-- Usable as a Raspberry Pi powered Home Energy Monitor display
+- Usable as a Raspberry Pi powered energy monitor to replace or supplement your In-Home Display

 <!-- GETTING STARTED -->